stefanriedel/stefanriedel.github.io/projects/project_2017_ICSA.md

 ### Description
 - A 3D-Audio-Radioplay that lets the listener go through a portal and find itself in different abstract worlds of sound.
 This piece was created within the sound design course at the University of Music and Performing Arts Graz.
 It was a group effort, to which I contributed sound design as well as many hours of mixing and arranging with Michael Romanov and others in the IEM Studio.
+The piece was awarded silver in the category "Audio Drama" at the 2017 ICSA 3D audio production competition.

 <hr>
 **Technology Stack:** Reaper, AmbiX, Ambisonics, Sound Design